 A minimum of five years providing direct instruction and technical assistance to professionals providing work incentive counseling services to Social Security disability beneficiaries.

 Prior experience evaluating work incentive counselor proficiency on written examinations.

 Demonstrated experience working in and fostering a diverse faculty, staff, and student environment or commitment to do so as a faculty member at VCU .

-Please submit application materials via VCU eJobs at www.vcujobs.com.
-Application materials should include a letter of interest in the position (“Cover Letter/Letter of Application” section), a current CV (“Curriculum Vitae (CV)” section), a list of three current references including names, addresses, phone numbers, and email addresses (“Other Document” section), and diversity statement.
+In addition, please submit application materials via VCU eJobs at www.vcujobs.com.
+Application materials should include a letter of interest in the position (“Cover Letter/Letter of Application” section), a current CV (“Curriculum Vitae (CV)” section), a list of three current references including names, addresses, phone numbers, and email addresses (“Other Document” section).
 References will not be contacted prior to candidate’s approval.
-Application materials will need to be submitted by the application deadline date of October 1, 2020.
+Application materials will need to be submitted by the application deadline date of November 28, 2020.
 Only electronic applications submitted via eJobs will be accepted.
 If you have questions about the position, please email Dr. John Kregel at firstname.lastname@example.org.